Hearthstone expansions: The Witchwood

+The Boomsday Project

-The Boomsday ProjectThe Boomsday Project was announced in July 2018 and was released on August 7, 2018.
+The Boomsday Project was announced in July 2018 and was released on August 7, 2018.
 The set focuses on "Mech" characters and abilities, similar to Goblins & Gnomes, and is themed around the minion Dr. Boom that was introduced in the former set, having set up a villainous laboratory in the Netherstorm.
 The set introduced the new "Magnetic" keyword, which allows a player to use a card as a buff if the "magnetic" card is played to the left of a mech, and as a stand-alone minion otherwise.
 The Magnetic mechanic had originally been designed as "Modular", whereby playing a card would either allow the player to select from two effects: playing it as a spell atop a mech or as its own minion.
 The developers found this could lead to long turns if a player's deck primarily consisted of such cards, to the point they had been ready to cut the keyword and release the set otherwise.
 However, they found a solution through the user interface by letting the player make the choice at the same time as playing the card if they placed it in a specific location near a mech.
 The Boomsday Project is also the first expansion to have legendary spell cards for each class.

 In June 2019, a number of cards from The Boomsday Project received buffs, such as increasing the strength or health of minions or reduce the casting cost of various cards.
 This is the first major buff to cards since the game's release in 2014.
 In addition, a new neutral Legendary minion card was added to the set and a golden copy of it was given free to all players for a limited time.

 The set also includes a single player mode called the Puzzle Lab, which presents more than 100 Hearthstone-based puzzles where players are given a pre-determined game state and must attempt to complete a given objective.
 The puzzles are split among these four different objectives: Lethal, where players must win the match during their turn; Mirror, which requires the player to match the minion battlefield on both sides; Board Clear, where the battlefield must be cleared of minions; and Survival, requiring the player to survive until the next turn.
 The Puzzle Lab was released two weeks after the expansion's release.
 Players who complete all the Puzzle Lab missions will be rewarded with a card back.